 Rachel's Question: I inherited a home during the marriage from my father.
 We then sold the home, and purchased a single family home.
 I put $80,000.00 as a down payment and spend another $60,000.00 for upgrades.
 Does my husband have rights to the full equity in this home?

 Brette's Answer: If the home you bought is in your name alone and he has not helped pay the mortgage or keep it up, then he probably has no rights.
 You should consult with an attorney who will be able to go over the details of the situation with you.

-Regina's Question: Our house was paid for with money that my father gave me.
+Regina's Question: Our house was paid for with money that was willed to me by my father.
 Will my ex have any rights to the house?

 Brette's Reply: It will depend on what has happened since you got married.
 If the home was purchased using money that was not marital funds, such as an inheritance or gift, you need to be able to directly trace the purchase.
 If you jointly paid a mortgage or if he helped with upkeep around the house, then he is entitled to a portion of the increase in equity, but you would still likely get the money you put into as separate property.
 You will need to talk to an attorney though to be sure this is how your particular state would view this situation.

 Donna: My husband filed for a divorce last month.
 My Dad passed away after he filed for divorce and I am coming into a substantial amount of money from my inheritance.
 Is my husband entitled to any of these monies?
 He has also asked me to pay off the mortgage on our martial home which at the moment is up for sale & almost in foreclosure.
 Is this a good idea for my inheritance?
 If it is used for the martial house wouldn't he be entitled to more of the sale of the home?